CPNV-ES/LiveCoding-Pokedash-Game/README.md

 Once in the page, change the Github loader (on the upper right) with the Pokedash Game : `CPNV-ES/LiveCoding-Pokedash-Game@master`

-## v1.0.1 changelog
+## v1.1.0 changelog

-- Can use keys arrow in debug mode
+- Add full documentation
+- Add Ruby functions
+- Add Php functions
+- Add tutorial for users
+- Optimize framerate

 ## Documentation